andrewrdavidson/PSQualityCheck/README.md

 This module requires:

-* PowerShell 5.1 or later
+* PowerShell 5.1 or PowerShell 7.1 or later
 * Pester 5.1 or later
 * PSScriptAnalyzer 1.19.1 or later